America's Sweetheart (album)

 America's Sweetheart is the debut studio album by American alternative rock musician Courtney Love, released worldwide on February 10, 2004 by Virgin Records.
 Her first official release after her former band Hole's break-up, the album's sound diverged significantly in musical and lyrical content to Hole's three previous studio albums: Pretty on the Inside (1991), Live Through This (1994) and Celebrity Skin (1998).
 The recording process of the album began in summer 2001 in Los Angeles, California, however, was affected drastically by a number of personal and legal issues by Love; including her drug problems, the disbandment of Hole, the controversy surrounding Nirvana's upcoming box set, and legal problems with various record labels.
 In spring 2003, Love traveled to southern France to re-record the album, however, according to Love, she "just wanted to be in a château for six months and do drugs."
 The album had three main producers, one of whom, James Barber, was Love's partner at the time.

-Following recording, America's Sweetheart was further delayed due to Virgin's excessive input on the album's mastering, art direction, and track listing.
+Following recording, America's Sweetheart was further delayed due to Virgin's insistence on multiple changes to the songs and artwork.
 Upon its release, it received little promotion, with the main source of media exposure being a music video for the album's first single, "Mono," and Love's highly publicized drug issues.
 America's Sweetheart received mixed reviews and was a commercial failure, selling 86,000 copies in its first three months, and with Love further citing the album as "a mistake."
 In more recent years, both Love and producer Linda Perry have referred to the album as "le disaster" and "ruined because [Love] was coked out," respectively.
 The album featured drumming from former Hole drummer Patty Schemel, as well as guest instrumentation and vocals from Emilie Autumn.